 TMS is non-invasive, causes no harmful side effects, and requires neither anesthesia nor medication.
 Achieve TMS has reduced depression severity on average by 49%.

 Depression is a brain disorder, affecting mood and thinking.
 More than anything else, depression is characterized by prolonged bouts of extreme sadness.
 The causes for the condition include certain hereditary anomalies in how the brain processes neurotransmitters, certain environmental factors, and other underlying conditions including other mental and physical illnesses and physical illnesses.

 TMS treatment targets the prefrontal cortex, the portion of the brain responsible for mood regulation.
 By stimulating this part of the brain with magnetic pulses – which are only about as strong as the fields emitted by an MRI (magnetic resonance imaging) machine – TMS treatment effectively boosts blood flow and electrical activity in the mood center of the brain.
 This effectively alleviates symptoms of depression in most cases even sending the disorder into complete remission in many cases.

 TMS treatment is performed 5 days a week, for 4-6 weeks.
 Each treatment session takes roughly 20-30 minutes, not counting the first session, which involves mapping the patient’s brain.
 Sessions are non-invasive, and do not require any form of anesthesia.
 It is safe to work or drive after the treatment, and there are no harmful side effects.

-TMS Center of Alaska by Achieve TMS is the largest provider of TMS therapy in Anchorage and the rest of America for the treatment for depression.
+TMS Center of Alaska by Achieve TMS is the most trusted local provider of TMS therapy in Anchorage and the rest of the lower 48 for the treatment for depression.
 Stop the despair.
 Take the next step.
 Regain joy.